bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/02-hpc.md

 exercises: 5
 questions:
 - "What is high-performance computing?"
-- "What is a high-performance computer?"
-- "Why are computer clusters used?"
 objectives:
 - "Learning about computer clusters and how they are made"
 - "Understanding what differentiates a HPC system from a cluster"